-The type and stage of a patient’s anaplastic large cell lymphoma will determine their course of treatment.
+The type, stage, along with other factors of a patient’s anaplastic large cell lymphoma will determine their course of treatment.
 All of the therapies listed below are often effective in treating the disease, however, relapse is common.
 Therefore, long-term follow up care is required.

 For additional information on all of these therapies, as well as treatments for anaplastic large cell lymphoma that are currently under investigation, view or order your free copy of the Foundation’s Anaplastic Large Cell Lymphoma Fact Sheet.